Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

 We next consider the Gibbs state of $H$ at some temperature $\beta$ independent of $n$, and assume that the Gibbs state has an exponential clustering of correlation \cite{brandao2019finite} i.e.~for any two observables $A$, $B$ separated by distance $l$,

-for some constant $c_2$.
-Furthermore, as in the case of ground states, we assume that this exponential clustering of correlations is stable i.e.~for any perturbation $H'$ of $H$ of the form of Eq.~\ref{eq:perturbation_hamiltonian}, this exponential clustering property holds.
-In this case, we again obtain that the problem of measuring $1-$local observables and their weighted averages is stable. \begin{proposition} The quantum simulation task of measuring 1-local observables, or their weighted averages, in the Gibbs state of spatially local Hamiltonians with stable exponential clustering of correlations is stable with $f(\delta) = O(\log^{1 - 1/d}(1/\delta)e^{-\Omega(\log^{1/d}(1/\delta))}\big)$. \end{proposition}
+for some model-dependent constant $c_2$.
+Furthermore, as in the case of ground states, we assume that this exponential clustering of correlations is stable under errors.
+In this case, we obtain that the problem of measuring $1-$local observables and their weighted averages is stable --- a proof of this is included in appendix \ref{app:Gibbs}. \begin{proposition} The quantum simulation task of measuring 1-local observables, or their weighted averages, in the Gibbs state of spatially local Hamiltonians with stable exponential clustering of correlations is stable to coherent Hamiltonian errors with $f(\delta) = O(\log^{1 - 1/d}(1/\delta)e^{-\Omega(\log^{1/d}(1/\delta))}\big)$. \end{proposition}